IntersectMBO/ouroboros-network/ouroboros-consensus/docs/GenesisDesignOverview.md

         (strictly better than any they've previously sent) with "sufficient frequency", eg as determined by a leaky token bucket abstraction.
-Any peer worth connecting to will be able to send more headers frequently enough, since they are only ~1100 bytes.
+Any peer worth connecting to will be able to send more headers frequently enough, since a header is only ~1100 bytes.

       * This is also the _Syncing_ state.